-a) Switch the lights on and off every time you move from room to room b) Keep the lights on as you move about the house a) Put it in on an electric stove b) Quickly boil it in the microwave a) A bottle of mineral water b) A cup of coffee in a polystyrene cup
+a) Switch the lights on and off every time you move from room to room b) Keep the lights on as you move about the house

 2) You are hungry and want to cook potato.
-Which method is 'greener'?
+Which method is 'greener'? a)